olliecurtis/Chatty-Chat-AI/README.md

 * [NPM](https://www.npmjs.com) - Node package manager
 * [Node](https://nodejs.org/en/) - The runtime environment

-You will also need to create a secrets.json file in the root folder so that the application can authorise to the NLU providers.
+You will also need to create a secrets.json file in the **server** folder so that the application can authorise to the NLU providers.
 A sample of what this looks like can be found [here](https://github.com/BeigeHacker/Chatty-Chat-AI/blob/master/secrets.json)

 ### Installing